Duke Thomas (character): Powers and abilities

-Photokinesis: Duke is a metahuman with the photokinetic ability to absorb, redistribute and manipulate both light and darkness.
+Duke Thomas is a metahuman with the photokinetic ability to absorb, redistribute and manipulate both light and darkness.
 Duke's most notable ability is his "Ghost Vision", a power which allows him to perceive the "ghosts" of photons and see a few minutes into the past.
 He can also utilize this ability to discern where light particles will end up in the future.
-Duke's photokinetic vision is not limited to his Ghost Vision; his eyes possess a superior sensory array compared to normal humans and can detect changes or variations in light invisible to the naked eye.
-He can process light faster than humanly possible to the point that he can track its every movement with ease.
-He can also manipulate the light around him to radiate it, illuminate reflective surfaces (such as his chest plate) and even render himself completely invisible.
-Duke can manipulate the manner in which he processes the light absorbed through his eyes to perform a variety of visual tasks, such as:
+Duke has enhanced vision, which allows him to perceive the electromagnetic spectrum, see through walls, and see extremely small objects down to the subdermal level.
+He can perceive and interpret light originating from across dimensional and temporal boundaries under the right conditions.
+He can also manipulate the light around him to illuminate his surroundings and become invisible.